triploit/Kalzit/README.md

 I wanted to own my data, but I did not want to take years to get there.
 So this is the second big part of Kalzit: It is an easy way to set up a little web server for your home.
 And just for that.
 All devices in your home can see it, and others can not.
 The problem is that there are currently not many web applications that run on it.
-I am developing a few of them, but none are ready for release yet.
+With the latest relese, at least one good one is included.
+I am developing a few more, but none are ready for release yet.
 But the idea is still the same.
-However, you could try to create some yourself - with Kalzit, is it not as hard as you think.
+However, you could try to create some apps yourself - with Kalzit, is it not as hard as you think.

 So that is Kalzit today.
-If you are interested in plans for the future, [here you go](docs/future.md)
+In case you are interested in the latest changes, [take a look at the changelog](/docs/changelog/2020.05.05.md).
+If you are interested in plans for the future, [here you go](docs/future.md).

 # Setup